miguelc1221/comicbook-cli/README.md

 # ComicBook CLI

 A CLI tool to display the latest comic book releases.
-Inspired by https://github.com/ryanburgess/nba-cli

 ![Comicbooks in the terminal](https://raw.github.com/miguelc1221/comicbooks-cli/master/screenshot.png)